sotblad/decentrapay/README.md

 Invoice object has the following properties:

   - apiKey - The API key to verify that the invoice creator is trusted (it is not stored in the database)
   - currency - Currency of the invoice.
-DAI,USDT,TUSD,USDC are supported at the moment. (optional)
+WMUE is supported at the moment. (optional)
   - merchant - The information about the merchant (optional)
        - name - The merchant’s name
        - address - The address to be displayed in the invoice